andremanns/Modelling-the-Abundance-of-UK-Butterflies/README.md

 <br>
 Figure 5a shows RA trends for the Essex and Small Skipper since 1993.
 In 2023, RA reached its highest recorded level since 2016, although long-term trends continued to fall.
 Two periods of decline were observed: between 1997 and 2004 RA fell by 8%/yr on average.
 Then from 2015, following a period of stability, RA declined at an average rate of 18%/yr.
 <br><br>
-The first period of decline can be linked to the introduction of neonicotinoids, first used in UK agriculture in 1993.
-The Essex and Small Skipper are particularly susceptible to these chemicals, since their primary food sources, Yorkshire Fog and Cocks Foot, grow on field boundaries.
-It is difficult to explain the brief period of stability between 2006 and 2015, but continued use of neonicotinoids on winter crops, and sugar beet in 2022, despite a partial ‘ban’, have likely contributed to the continuing decline.
+The first period of decline can be linked to the introduction of neonicotinoids, first used in UK agriculture in 1993 [7].
+The Essex and Small Skipper are particularly susceptible to these chemicals, since their primary food sources, Yorkshire Fog and Cocks Foot, grow on field boundaries [8].
+It is difficult to explain the brief period of stability between 2006 and 2015, but continued use of neonicotinoids on winter crops, and sugar beet in 2022, despite a partial ‘ban’, have likely contributed to the continuing decline [9].

 ### Figure 5b: Small Tortoiseshell
 <p align='left'><image src='images/species_insights/relative_abundance_s_tortoiseshell.png' width=600></p>